 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts a 6% growth for all middle school teachers and high school teachers between 2014 and 2024.
-In May 2015, the median salary for middle school teachers was $55,860.
-The median salary for high school teachers in May 2015 was $57,200 as reported by the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts 3% growth for all middle school teachers and 4% growth for high school teachers between 2018 and 2028.
+In May 2018, the median salary for middle school teachers was $58,600.
+The median salary for high school teachers in May 2018 was $60,320 as reported by the BLS.

 Undergraduate Spanish education programs typically include certification to teach Spanish as a second language.
 Alternative certification programs are available for individuals whose undergraduate degree did not include this, but who wish to teach Spanish.
 Gaining certification includes passing a Praxis exam and practical classroom experience.
 Candidates must demonstrate proficiency in a number of areas relating to Spanish fluency and understanding.